Volunteer with us and help to save the slow loris!

 What do our volunteers do?

 Three to four research assistants at a time are required to collect data on the behaviour and ecology of wild slow lorises, using radio-tracking, nocturnal behavioural observation and habitat assessment.
 During the day, volunteers may help with our education and community projects.
 Volunteers are welcome any time of the year subject to availability.
-More information can be found in our volunteer guide below.
+More information can be found in our volunteer guide.

 Where are we?

 The field site of Cipaganti is situated in West Java, near the town of Garut.
 The accommodation is in our field station ‘Rumah Hijau’ (Green House).
 Students and assistants will all be responsible for housekeeping, cooking, and costs are shared.
 Local mobile networks are well-developed and an internet cafe is located a short 15 minute motorbike ride down the hill.